 The economic fallout from the COVID-19 virus will be worse for the Caribbean than the actual sickness.
 We depend on Tourism in all forms and I do not see that getting back to levels of 2019 for many years to come.
 For the next 12 months it will be down about 85%.
 To survive we are going to have to be creative in the ways we make a living.

 But it need not be all gloom and doom.
 Already we have seen a drastic fall in the levels of greenhouses gases and pollution from planes, cars and other nor-renewable sources.
 Indian carbon dioxide emissions fell 15% in March, and are likely to have fallen by 30% in April.
 This trend is repeated across the developed world.

 If this trend can continue maybe those us who are still around will enjoy a cleaner and cooler climate.

 For the past 300 years the West Indies have sold our valuable raw materials, at a price set by the buyer, to industrial countries for refining.
 We then re-imported the finished product, at a price dictated by the seller.
 I am referring to Bauxite, Oil, Sugar, Cotton, Bananas etc.

-We need to start processing our food products and minerals locally and not relying on importing.
+In post COVID-19 times we need to start processing our food products and minerals locally and not relying on importing.

 The tourist industry uses our beaches and calm waters to make untold billions which never see the central banks of the islands.
 The tax payers in Barbados build hotels which are run by international companies who only remit just enough to pay local wages but the profits are in some other country.
 Then the European Union says that we are a tax haven!
 The cruise ships dump pollutants in our sea and buy our precious water at a very low price.